 That is the real issue.
 A strategy can fail live because:

-That is why I see this as a strategy-engineering problem, not just a signal-design problem.
+That is the difference between a strategy idea and an execution-aware strategy model.
+It is a strategy-engineering problem, not just a signal-design problem.

 The key shift is this: TradingView does not know your broker specification automatically.
 If you want your backtest to behave more like the live environment, you need to mirror the broker's constraints manually in Pine Script.